PoisotLab/ms_straight_lines/manuscript.md

 where $a$ and $b$ are constants.
 When the number of links and number of interactions are transformed by their natural log, $a$ and $b$ can be estimated with a linear regression, as done by @Mart92.
+Here, because we want to compare all our models WAIC, we were required to use a discrete likelihood in all cases.
+We fit the three models above with a negative binomial distribution for observations.
+This distribution is limited to positive integers, and can vary on both sides of the mean relationship; this gives it a similar spirit to previous work which used a normal distribution on log-transformed variables.

 Although all of these models fit the data well enough, they neglect a fundamental piece of ecological knowledge about food webs: as identified by